metabase/metabase/docs/permissions/data-sandboxes.md

 Data sandboxes let you give granular permissions to rows and columns for different groups of people.
 You can sandbox what data a group [can view](./data.md#can-view-data-permission), as well as what data a group [can query](./data.md#create-queries-permissions) with the query builder.

 You can use sandboxes to set up [self-service analytics](https://www.metabase.com/learn/customer-facing-analytics/multi-tenant-self-service-analytics), so that each of your customers only views the rows that match their customer ID.
-For example, if you have an Accounts table with information about your customers, you can sandbox that table so that customers only see the data relevant to them.
+For example, if you have an Accounts table with information about your customers, you can sandbox that table so that each customer only sees the data relevant to them.

 ## Data sandbox examples